Columbo: Mrs. Columbo spin-off

 Mrs. Columbo, a spin-off TV series starring Kate Mulgrew, aired in 1979 and was canceled after only thirteen episodes.
 Lt.
-Columbo was never seen on Mrs. Columbo; each episode featured the resourceful Mrs. Columbo solving a murder mystery she encountered in her work as a newspaper reporter.
-Connections with the original Columbo series were made obvious: the glaring presence of Columbo's car in the driveway, the dog and Mrs. Columbo emptying ashtrays containing the famous green cigar butts—all featured in the show's opening sequence.
+Columbo was never seen on Mrs. Columbo; each episode featured the resourceful Mrs. Columbo, here given the first name Kate, solving a murder mystery she encountered in her work as a newspaper reporter.
+Connections with the original Columbo series were made obvious: the glaring presence of Columbo's car in the driveway, the dog, and Mrs. Columbo emptying ashtrays containing the famous green cigar butts—all featured in the show's opening sequence.
 References were also made to Kate's husband being a police lieutenant.
+The public didn't warm to this interpretation of the character, and in the second season all Columbo references were abruptly dropped.
+The show's title became Kate Loves A Mystery, Kate's last name became Callahan, and she was no longer married to a police lieutenant.

 The Trivia Encyclopedia lawsuit

-Columbo's first name is notably never mentioned in the series, but "Frank Columbo" or "Lt.
-Frank Columbo" can occasionally be seen on his police ID.
-This ambiguity surrounding Columbo's first name led to the creator of The Trivia Encyclopedia, Fred L. Worth, to include a false entry that listed "Phillip Columbo" as Columbo's full name as a copyright trap.
-When the board game Trivial Pursuit included "Phillip" as the answer to the question, "What was Columbo's first name?", Worth launched a 300 million dollar lawsuit against the creators of the game.
+Columbo's first name is notably never mentioned verbally in the series, but "Frank Columbo" or "Lt.
+Frank Columbo" can occasionally be seen in print on his police ID (though this was not generally evident to viewers until the advent of DVDs, which could be freeze-framed to present a sharp image of the ID badge).
+This ambiguity surrounding Columbo's first name led the creator of The Trivia Encyclopedia, Fred L. Worth, to include a false entry that listed "Philip Columbo" as Columbo's full name as a copyright trap.
+When the board game Trivial Pursuit included "Philip" as the answer to the question, "What was Columbo's first name?", Worth launched a $300 million lawsuit against the creators of the game.
 The creators of the game argued that while they did use The Trivia Encyclopedia as one of their sources, facts are not copyrightable and there was nothing improper about using an encyclopedia in the production of a fact-based game.
 The district court judge agreed and the decision was upheld by the United States Court of Appeals for the Ninth Circuit in September 1987.
 Worth petitioned the Supreme Court of the United States to review the case, but the Court declined, denying certiorari in March 1988.

+Ironically, Season 2 of Mrs. Columbo, which was renamed as Kate the Detective and Kate Loves a Mystery that season after it had ended all links to Columbo, had Kate Callahan (played by Kate Mulgrew) mention her ex-husband's first name as "Philip".